CivicDataLab/up-fiscal-data/01-data-scoping/budget-portal.md

 | Grant-wise (Revenue/Capital) expenditure | Evaluate and verify expenditure breakup. | `Level 3` |
 | Department wise Expenditure | Contributions of Tribal Welfare and Scheduled Castes spending for each grant. | `Level 4` |

+**Note**: For the following sections only the main page (first level of data) is being extracted to avoid data duplicacy.

+- `Grant-wise (Revenue/Capital) expenditure`
+- `Division-wise expenditure`

+Please refer to the linked decision [`ADR-007`](https://github.com/CivicDataLab/up-fiscal-data/blob/master/00-docs/decisions/007-rescoping.md) for more details.

 ## Receipts

 Receipts data out of scope for the current exercise.
 Check out [`ADR-004`](https://github.com/CivicDataLab/up-fiscal-data/blob/master/00-docs/decisions/004-receipts.md) for more info.